tiddly-gittly/Browser-Extension-Tiddlywiki-Collector/README.md

 - Clip webpage, save as markdown or wikitext to your wiki.
 - Bookmark a webpage URI as a tiddler in your wiki.
 And show it in a browser sidebar.
-  - Search & View bookmarked tiddlers in browser.
+  - Search & View bookmarked tiddlers in browser (WIP).
-- Search your wiki from address bar.
+- Search your wiki from address bar (WIP).

 ## Browser Support